threefoldtecharchive/rivine/modules/explorergraphql/schema.md

 ByteVersion is a generic type, an unsigned 8-bit integer (equivalent to a single byte), used for any place where we use such Versions.
 Examples of such versions are `Transaction` and `UnlockCondition` versions.

+### Cursor

+A hex-encoded MsgPack-based cursor, allowing to continue a query from where you started.

 ### Hash